Leviatw/DFIM_BatteryCoating/README.md

 ## Data
 `DFIM_BatteryCoating.ipynb` provides data generation for Table 1, 2, 3, and S.2, covering both Type 1 and Type 2 data under both in-control and out-of-control conditions.
 Please note that users need to create the local storage paths `"data/in-control/"` and `"data/out-of-control/"` due to GitHub's storage limitations.
 It is advised not to store the data in full scale locally due to its substantial memory requirements.

-**Note:** Users are responsible for creating the specified local storage paths.

 ## Implementation